matthunz/bevy_mod_reaction/README.md

 Reactive components for Bevy.

-A `Reaction` is a component around a `ReactiveSystem`, which runs every time its parameters have changed.
+A `Reaction` is a component around a `ReactiveSystem`, which runs every time its parameters have changed. `Reaction`s are run in parallel and can be separated by `ScheduleLabel`s.
 Bevy's built-in change detection mechanisms are used to efficiently react to changes in state.

 ```rs
 // Coarse-grained reactivity:
 // This reaction will only run when a`Damage` component changes.